For Creators

 Saving Without Exporting to Zip

 Before we do anything, a quick note on saving.
 When you opened this editing page, a folder was immediately created called {yourpackname}.new in the trueadaptivemusicpacks folder.
-From now on, every single action you take will be saved real-time inside this folder, provided you hit the small save button in the right "Predicate View" panel.
+From now on, every single action you take will be saved in real-time inside this folder.
 This way you don't need to worry about leaving this menu or game crashes.
-This also offers a great way to incrementally test your pack since you don't need to "Save and Zip" your pack to use it.
+This also offers a great way to incrementally test your pack since you don't need to export your pack to test it.
 It will still show up in the main page.
 Don't believe me?
 Hit escape to return to the previous page now.

-This silence is deafening isn't it, let's go ahead and get some tunes playing.
-Click on the text labeled "root" at the top left.
+This silence is deafening isn't it, let's go ahead and get some title screen music playing.
+Click on the add button to create a node.
+This should open the Node View widget on the right side of your screen.

-Then click the "Select a track" button on the right.
+Then click the "Select tracks" button under "Music Choice" on the right.
 To open a dropdown of all available music.
 If you don't have any mods that add music (and you didn't skip ahead and add your own assets), you should just see a list of all the vanilla Minecraft music expressed as Sound Events.
-Go ahead and pick one, then hit the "Save" button just under it, we'll be here a while.
+Go ahead and pick minecraft:creative, we'll be here for a while.

 Phew!
 The silence was really getting to me, thanks for that.
 Now that we have some easy listening, we can talk about the edit screen.

-As you can see, the edit screen is seperated into two panels, let's talk about the left first, the Pack Structure panel.
+As you can see, the edit screen is separated into two panels, let's talk about the left first, the Pack Structure panel.

 Pack Structure Panel

 The pack structure defines the structural logic of your music pack, specifically when certain music should play.
 Every music pack has a tree-like structure, with the top level only holding the "root" node in that tree.
-Every node in this tree represents a predicate.
+Every node in this tree represents one or more predicates.
 A predicate is just a condition in which certain music can be played, and can be one of many different types.
-For a list of all types, you can visit the Predicate Types page.
 Every node in the tree has a depth, denoted by how indented the node is on screen, and the "child" node of another node will have 1 more than the depth of its parent.
-Also within each node is a list of songs to play when that node is chosen (this is what we chose when setting music on the root node).
-For an explanation of how predicate nodes are chosen each tick of the game, go here.
+Also within each node is a list of songs/ambience to play when that node is chosen (this is what we chose when setting music on the root node).

 Adding Assets

 Now that we know the basics, we can start thinking about how we want to theme the pack.
-If you want to just try out making a basic pack with vanilla sound events only you can skip down to Creating the Pack (Finally).
 If you are making a pack right now (if you aren't why are you here), you might already have some ideas for how you want to theme your pack.
 If you do, now would be a good time to gather some assets (external audio files) for your pack.
 Now I do work for the FBI, CIA, NATO, specifically the Chicago police that patrol O-Block and the Illuminati, so I won't tell you that there are many great ways to get good music from other games to use for your music pack.
 And I definitely won't tell you that the Internet Archive is a great way to find some.
 By default Minecraft only supports .ogg files, but lucky you!
 As of True Adaptive Music 1.2 basically any audio file type is supported, as long as you setup ffmpeg first.
-If you (for some reason) want to stick with .ogg, then you can follow this guide for converting any files to .ogg easily.
 Once you have some files ready, continue on.

 Where to Place Your Assets